agilecrm/rest-api/README.md

 ###dev/api/tasks/{id}
 Method: GET

-	Get the task with the give ID.
+	- Gets the task of the contact with the given ID.

 ###Using curl
 ```sh
 	curl https:{domain}.agilecrm.com/dev/api/tasks/5149503652888576 -H  "Accept:application/json" -v -u {email}:{API Key}
 ```
 ###Response:
-- Status 200: Get the list of tasks.
+- Status 200: Gets the list of tasks.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 ###Example response:
 ```javascript